Interim Yahoo CEO Ross Levinsohn leaves company

-SAN FRANCISCO Ross Levinsohn is leaving Yahoo (YHOO.O), two weeks after the company announced he lost out on the top job to Google (GOOG.O) executive Marissa Mayer, the company said in a filing.
+SAN FRANCISCO Ross Levinsohn is leaving Yahoo, two weeks after the company announced he lost out on the top job to Google executive Marissa Mayer, the company said in a filing.

 Levinsohn will leave the company effective Tuesday, July 31.